deckerweb/builder-list-pages/README.md

 * With support for 11 popular Page Builders
 * Plugin is compatible with _ClassicPress_ (fork of WordPress) when the supported Page Builder is compatible with _ClassicPress_
 * Installable and updateable via [Git Updater plugin](https://git-updater.com/)
-* Includes `.pot` file, plus packaged German translations
+* Includes `.pot` file, plus packaged German translations, including new `l10n.php` files!

 ### 🛠 v0.5.0 – 2019-08-12